wembley00t/kickstarter_analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-To complete the analysis of Outcomes Based on Launch Date the following steps were performed:
+To complete the analysis of Outcomes Based on Launch Date, the following steps were performed:

   * In the Kickstarter worksheet, a new column labeled "Years" was added.
   * Using the Year() function, the year was extracted from the "Date Created Conversion Column."